 - Go to PowerApps

-- New gateway should be listed with the name we installed (As per this demo “HP_Envy”)
+- The new gateway should be listed with the name we installed (As per this demo, “HP_Envy”)

 Connect On-premises SQL Server

-- Make New Connection to the SQL Server
+- Make a New Connection to the SQL Server

-- Create flow and access SQL server, which will create a connection
+- Create flow and access the SQL server, which will create a connection

 Test the Data Source